 A variable rate mortgage has an interest rate that can change throughout the life of your loan term.
 Variable rates fluctuate based on the prime rate, which is typically determined by the Bank of Canada’s overnight lending rate.
 A variable rate is usually expressed as the prime rate + or – a number, with the number being a percentage set by your lender.

-While the prime rate can fluctuate based on the economy and other factors, your lender can also technically change the number they charge you – which is what makes a variable rate risky.
-Rates can rise without much warning, and while variable rates usually start out a fair bit lower than fixed-rates, you could be paying much higher monthly payments a few years into paying your mortgage than you would with a fixed-rate.
+While the prime rate can fluctuate based on the economy and other factors, your lender can also change the number they charge you – which is what makes a variable rate risky.
+Rates can rise without much warning.
+While variable rates usually start out a fair bit lower than fixed rates, you could be paying much higher monthly payments a few years into your mortgage than you would with a fixed rate.

 For example, if you took out a mortgage of $400,000 at a variable rate of prime (with the prime currently at 3.95%) – 1.34, then you would face an interest rate of 2.61%.
 But if the prime rate or the number set by your lender changes, your interest rate will change – for better or for worse.